The food culture of Lebanon is rich and resonant, reflecting both its Mediterranean setting and deep anthropological history.

 - In a large frying pan, heat the remaining 4 tablespoons of olive oil over medium heat.
 Add the garlic, chili, and remaining 1/2 teaspoon salt.
 Cook until fragrant but not browned, 2-4 minutes.
 Add tomato (if using), cilantro, and chili flakes and cook for another minute.

-- Tip in the roasted okra, tossing evenly to combine, then pour in the lemon juice along with 2 tablespoons water.
+- Tip in the roasted okra, tossing evenly to combine, then pour in the lemon juice along with 2 tablespoons of water.
 Give one final stir, then remove from heat and serve.

-- 2.5 pounds of lamb legs cut into 1 1/2 inch cubes
+- 2.5 pounds of lamb legs cut into 1 1/2-inch cubes

-- 2 teaspoon of salt
+- 2 teaspoons salt

-- 2 teaspoon of black pepper
+- 2 teaspoons black pepper

 - 1 teaspoon cinnamon